We use our proprietary methodology to produce these rankings. Learn more →

 12 New York University New York, NY

-We have researched and listed the 12 best universities that solving Climate Change in the US.
+We have researched and listed the best universities solving Climate Change that are located in the U.S.

 These universities are involved in research and academic programs that are influencing and enhancing our understanding of Climate Change, and what potential remedies might be, that can be implemented in the short and long term.